Dayana Acevedo Trent - Blue Dragon Volleyball

 Bio

-Acevedo Trent comes to Hutchinson after serving as head coach at Odessa College for four seasons.
+Acevedo Trent came to Hutchinson after serving as head coach at Odessa College for four seasons.
 She posted a four-year record of 98-29 with the Wranglers that included two regional championships, two appearances in the NJCAA national tournament and a 10th-place performance in 2024.

 Odessa was Acevedo Trent’s first head coaching position.
 She posted a 15-7 record and advanced to the Region 5 Tournament semifinals in her first season in 2021.
 OC had three all-conference selections in her first season.
 The Wranglers improved by 10 wins in the 2022 season and made it all the way to the Region 5 Tournament championship match where the Wranglers lost to New Mexico Military in five sets.